barranger/IoCTutorial/README.md

 ## Sample Project

-To illustrate the concepts in this doc, I've created the worlds simplest project to go through these examples, that project can be found here: **TODO add link**
+To illustrate the concepts in this doc, I've created the worlds simplest project to go through these examples, that project can be found [here](https://github.com/barranger/IoCTutorial).

 The sample project will simply display a quote received form a quote service, that implements the `IQuoteService.cs` Interface